SNAS/openbmp/docs/DATABASE.md

 peer_hash_id | char(32) | Hash ID of the bgp_peers table
 prefix | varchar(40) | Prefix in printed format
 prefix_len | int | Length of prefix in bits
-timestamp| timestamp | Last time the record was updated  - seconds since EPOCH
+timestamp | timestamp | RIB entry timestmap from BMP sender (normally this is the receive time of the entry on the router) - seconds since EPOCH db_timestamp | timestamp | DB timestamp when the recorder was added/modified in the DB - seconds since EPOCH

 ### peer_down_events